mirismaili/angular-material-dynamic-themes/README.md

   ),
 );

-// Import the library and do the job:
+// Import the module and do the job:
 @import '~angular-material-dynamic-themes/themes-core';
 @include make-stylesheets($themes-map);
 ```